Our priorities for 2020-2022

 We will use our social media to engage with young people and promote opportunities to support young people's economic wellbeing.

-As youth councillors, we will listen to the views of all young people.
+As youth councillors, we listen to the views of all young people.
 That includes young people who go to school out of borough, those who don’t feel their voices have been heard, young people having problems or that are worried about what is happening at home, with their education or in their communities.

-We will work together with representative young people from all of the protected characteristics (covered by the Equality Act, such as disability, gender reassignment, race, religion or belief, sex, sexual orientation and more) to make sure we understand the whole picture about what life is like for young people in Islington.
+We work together with representative young people from all of the protected characteristics (covered by the Equality Act, such as disability, gender reassignment, race, religion or belief, sex, sexual orientation and more) to make sure we understand the whole picture about what life is like for young people in Islington.

 If you want more information about or want to comment on the priorities of the Youth Council, please feel free to get in touch.